zhizhen/zhizhen.github.com/source/_posts/2013-05-10-to-be-a-hacker.markdown

 categories: Easy

 ---
-Yeah ! to be a hacker .
+Yeah ! to be a hacker , and write a blog with coding.